Battle of Seattle (1856): Aftermath

 The fortified town did not have to face a second battle.
-Defeat in the Battle of Seattle had discouraged the hostile natives, and they did not again amass a comparable force.
-Furthermore, Governor Stevens had convinced Patkanim and his men to take on the role of bounty hunters, paying them handsomely for collecting the scalps of leaders of the hostile tribes.
-Morgan does not describe the battle as a victory for the Americans.
-Rather, he writes that "both sides were dismayed, the whites by the realization that the enemy really would attack a town, the Indians by their first experience with exploding shells rather than cannonballs."

-Also by Stevens's order, a court-martial was convened at Seattle on May 15 for the trial of Klakum and twenty other Indians.
+A court-martial convened in Seattle under Stevens' order on May 15 for the trial of Klakum and twenty other Indians.
 The military officers acquitted them, deeming their actions as having been legitimate warfare against recognized combatants, not criminal acts.
 They were released after a declaration of peace.
 It was certainly not the end of violence between settlers and natives in the region, but it was the end of outright war.

 Nine days after the battle, Chief Leschi and Chief Kitsap, along with a group of 17 Indians, appeared at the home of John McLeod near the Nisqually River.
 McLeod was a former employee of the Hudson's Bay Company, had a Nisqually wife, and was trusted by the hostile Indians.
 Leschi said that neither he nor his band had taken part in the attack on Seattle, and he thought the attack had been foolish.
 Leschi asked for John Swan, another trusted white man, to visit Leschi's camp on the Green River for a peace conference.
 When Swan did visit Leschi's camp a few days later, he counted about 150 warriors, or men of fighting age.
 Nearly all were from west of the Cascades, with only 10–20 from the east.